 Admiring the Dress

 Brides spend months and years (some even a lifetime!) waiting to wear that perfect dress.
-That’s why photographers love capturing as she admires her dress moments before putting it on.
+That’s why photographers love capturing her admiring the wedding gown moments before putting it on.

 The First Look

 The wedding-day first look is one of the most important photographs, but couples shouldn’t even think about the photographer at all.
 Instead, let the moment unfold while truly embracing the emotions (tears and all) knowing the photographer will capture every detail along the way.